scaleway/scaleway-sdk-go/README.md

 **:warning: This is an early release, keep in mind that the API can break**

-Scaleway is a simple way to build, deploy and scale your infrastructure in the cloud.
-We help thousands of developers and businesses to run their infrastructures without any issue.
+Scaleway is a single way to create, deploy and scale your infrastructure in the cloud.
+We help thousands of businesses to run their infrastructures easily.

 ## Documentation